Quicr/laps/docs/peering.md

 Data forwarding is source routed in a similar fashion as described in [Segment Routing Architecture](https://www.rfc-editor.org/rfc/rfc8402.html).
 Data forwarding in MoQT is designed to support fan-out of one or more publishers to one or more subscribers.
-This is different from IP forwarding (point to point) in terms of the stack size of labels.
+This is different from IP forwarding (point to point) in terms of the label stack size.
 Building a stack of labels for all target nodes could grow into the thousands with a large number of subscribers spanning thousands of edge relays.
-This would not scale to send the set of node IDs in every datagram frame or even start of every QUIC stream, considering QUIC streams may change often due to group/subgroup changes.
+It would not scale to send the set of node IDs in every datagram frame or even start of every QUIC stream, considering QUIC streams may change often due to group/subgroup changes.

-Unlike segment routing where it utilizes a stack of labels/sids, this protocol utilizes a **subscriber node set (SNS)** that **describes the set of subscriber edge relay node IDs that need to receive the data**.
+Unlike segment routing where it utilizes a stack of labels/sids, this protocol utilizes a **subscriber node set (SNS)** that **describes the set of subscriber edge relay (s-relays) node IDs that need to receive the data**.
 It does **not describe** the path that the data will traverse.

+The forwarding-plane will be established relay by relay based on node advertisements.
+Subscribe source node id is lookup to find the best peer based the [selection](#selection-algorithm).
+Considering the nodes and some peering are provisioned before any publishers/subscribers connect, the computation of best peer is done well before any data is being forwarded.
+Establishing a forwarding-plane for a publisher to any set of subscribers happens in microseconds internally and upon first data object, hop-by-hop.

-SNS is exchanged via the peer session that will receive the data using the control stream via that same peer session.
+SNS is exchanged via the control bidirectional stream on the peering session that will be used to receive the data.
 Utilizing the control bidir stream within the peer session ensures scope of the SNS to be within the peer session to support parallel peer sessions and control information based peering that is not using the same data path.
 Each SNS will be assigned an SNS ID that is unique to the session.
 The sender generates the SNS ID.

-The SNS ID is an `unsigned 32bit` integer that is a monotonic series increasing by one.
+The SNS ID is an `unsigned 32bit` integer that is a monotonic series increasing.
 The ID starts at ONE and can wrap to ONE as needed.
 Zero is reserved to indicate no ID.
+The ID can skip forward but cannot be less than the previous, unless wrap occurs.

 Withdraws remove SNS IDs from active state.
 States are peer scoped and will be removed upon peer session close.

 The design of subscriber node sets is to be fast and lightweight with little control signaling involvement to maintain state.
 Node sets can change often based on node (e.g., relay) churn with peering sessions and subscribers.
 This will result in the SNS being updated.
 Using a new ID to replace the previous introduces race conditions where data could be lost.
-Instead of replacing the ID, the same ID is updated with a new set to allow a smooth transition without invalidating a previous set id.
+Instead of replacing the ID, the **same ID is updated** with a new set to allow a smooth transition without invalidating a previous set id.

 ```mermaid